![]() ![]() |

 in Blackies 'Engineers and Machinists Assistant' of around 1841, I made

-this so long ago am unsure of the detail.
-It is probably one inch
+this so long ago I am unsure of the detail.
+I think one inch

 to the foot scale.
 The